-Zoo studies + Exquisite corpse drawings
+Zoo studies

-The animal and natural world has long been used as a symbol of/for progress in many works of art in Europe.
+The animal and natural world has long been used as a symbol of progress in many works of art in Europe.
 For example, the imaginative rhinoceros print by Albrecht Dürer, photographic studies of motion by Eadweard Muybridge, Rembrandt’s elephant drawings, Goya’s studies of animals as a form of societal critique and studies of insects by Maria Sibylla Merian.
 The animal provides an entry point to the idea of transformation through imagination, motion and metamorphosis.

 Further notes on this are featured in Matter Mattering Matters: A Scienticity Reader as part of my long form essay Units of Measurement under the sub-title Taxonomy & naming: on looking, erasure and illegibility.